chethanmandya/Chethan/_posts/2019-09-01-Android-Coroutine-Example.md

 ```

-we've launched all 3 tasks concurrently.
+We've launched all 3 tasks concurrently.
  If the tasks are independent and if they do not need other task's computation result, we can make them run concurrently.
  They would start at same time and run concurrently in background.
 This can be done with async.
  async returns an instance of Deffered<T> type, where T is type of data our suspend function returns.